TRIBUTE BRACELETS: 8 rich options.

 Stackable Tribute Bracelets are typically made and shipped in 7-14 days.
 Though some images on this page are in color -- except for Antique Stamp and Detroit Street Art -- bracelets photo images will usually be presented in classic black & white.

-4 FINISH OPTIONS: Bracelets comes in gold, silver, antique silver (looks like dark pewter), or copper finish.
+5 FINISH OPTIONS: Bracelets comes in gold, silver, antique silver (looks like dark pewter), copper, or brass (looks like dark rustic gold) finish.

-3 MOUNTING OPTIONS: Bracelet images can be mounted flush, on low tile, or on chunky tile (except for the BLM, which is always mounted on low tile).
+2 MOUNTING OPTIONS: Bracelet images can be mounted flush or on tile (except for the BLM, which is always mounted on tile).

 1 OPTIONAL DROP CHARM:

 You can SEND A CHAT OR EMAIL to request a drop charm.
 A nice way to personalize bracelets, drop charms are usually Swarovski crystals between 4 and 8 mm, depending on type, availability and compatibility.
 Pick your preference from this list: amethyst / aquamarine / bloodstone / citrine / coral/ cubic zirconia / diamond crystal / emerald / garnet / jade / lapis lazuli / moonstone / obsidian / onyx / opal / pearl / peridot / quartz / rose quartz / ruby / sapphire / tanzanite / topaz / turquoise

 INCLUDE YOUR EMAIL IN any CHAT you send so that I can respond to you directly.